 We have owned Aldeburgh Lookout since 2005 and just completed another refurbishment.
 We have many repeat customers and that is our best advert, we are proud of our excellent reviews on trip advisor

 We have had many family self catering holidays of our own and we have tried to use all the best parts from our experiences for our Aldeburgh property to ensure you have a very special holiday .

 We are very confident you will enjoy your stay and will do everything we can to make that happen.

 |Further details outdoors|

-Aldeburgh Lookout is the place to stay if you want a luxurious apartment with incredible Sea Views in a brilliant location right on the High Street, 4 **** Star Gold Tourist Board again for 2014.
+Aldeburgh Lookout is the place to stay if you want a luxurious apartment with incredible Sea Views in a brilliant location right on the High Street, 4 **** Star Gold Tourist Board.

 We will have a welcome hamper for you on arrival, the fridge will be chilled , the freezer will be ready and the heating will be pre